Mary Ann Booth: Biography

-Booth was born on September 8, 1843, in Longmeadow, Massachusetts to Samuel and Rhoda Colton Booth.
+Mary Ann Allard Booth was born on September 8, 1843, in Longmeadow, Massachusetts, to Samuel and Rhoda Colton Booth.
+Mary Ann was the only child of Samuel and Rhonda, but she had a half-brother from her father's first marriage.
+She inherited her interest in science from her father, who was a scientist.
 She attended public schools and Wilbraham Academy.
-Her father was a scientist, and she inherited his interest for scientific studies.
-At her home in Springfield she had a fully equipped laboratory where she prepared and stored microscope slides.
-Booth travelled extensively around the United States and Canada, and was interested in photography.
-She prepared the micrographs used by Rupert Blue during his efforts to stop bubonic plague in San Francisco.
+Historical records indicate that Booth had a disability, though they do not specify the nature of her condition.
+In 1877, she got her first microscope.
+Booth had a fully equipped laboratory in her Springfield home, where she prepared and stored microscope slides.
+She also had an interest in photography, which she incorporated into her microscopic work.
+Booth travelled extensively around the United States and Canada where she would conduct lectures about photomicrography.

-Elected as one of the first female Fellows of the Royal Microscopical Society in 1889, Booth was also a Fellow of the American Association for the Advancement of Science.
+She was elected as one of the first female Fellows of the Royal Microscopical Society in 1889 and was also a Fellow of the American Association for the Advancement of Science.
 Her other association memberships include the Royal Photographic Society, the American Microscopic Society, the Brooklyn Institute of Arts and Sciences, and the Daughters of the American Revolution.

 Noted for her preparation of diatoms and pollens, Booth earned a Diploma of Honor in Entomology (Women's Department) at the 1884–85 New Orleans World's Industrial and Cotton Centennial Exposition.
-In 1916, Booth donated a series of her photomicrographs to the Springfield Museum of Natural History.
+In 1907, she famously prepared the micrographs used by Rupert Blue during his efforts to stop bubonic plague in San Francisco.
+Booth also donated a series of her photomicrographs to the Springfield Museum of Natural History in 1916.

+In 1901, she become the second person and first woman in the town of Springfield to own an automobile.
+She first purchased a steam motor and later an electric runabout.

-Booth died on September 15, 1922.
+Booth died on September 15, 1922, from apoplexy.